PrestaShop/prestashop-flashlight/examples/develop-prestashop/README.md

 # Example: develop prestashop

 Flashlight can help you bootstrap an environment to perform live development of PrestaShop itself.
-We hope the tool to help your contribution, with a fast and flexible environment!
+We hope the tool to help your contribution with a fast and flexible environment!

 ## Test the example